Tactile Modality Fusion for Vision-Language-Action Models: Experiments

 \subsubsection{Out-of-Distribution Tasks}

 In \Cref{tab:main_results}, we further evaluate the generalization capabilities of our model and the baseline approaches on out-of-distribution tasks, including square-peg insertion (2mm and 3mm), pentagon-peg insertion (2mm and 3mm) and HDMI cable plugging.
-For the higher-clearance insertion tasks, we observe results similar to the in-distribution setting, where tactile-augmented methods outperform the vision-only baseline.
+For the higher-clearance insertion tasks, we observe results similar to the in-distribution setting, where \method{} and TactileConcat outperform the vision-only and cross-attention baselines.
 Our method again achieves the highest success rate and greatly improves the percentage of direct insertions, while also producing the lowest average maximum force and completion time.
-For the more challenging 2mm clearance insertion tasks, tactile-augmented methods exhibit comparable success rates.
+For the more challenging 2mm clearance insertion tasks, \method{} and TactileConcat methods exhibit comparable success rates.
 However, we observe a notable increase in force magnitude for TactileConcat, which exerts significantly higher forces relative to its in-distribution results.
 In contrast, \method{} maintains a low force and high direct insertion rate across its episodes.
 The HDMI cable plugging task further highlights these differences.
-While the vision-only and TactileConcat approaches exhibit near-zero percent success rates, \method{} significantly improves both success and direct insertion rates and maintains a lower completion time.
+While the vision-only and TactileConcat approaches exhibit near-zero percent success rates, \method{} significantly improves both success and direct insertion rates while maintaining a lower completion time.
 Average force values are comparable across methods.
+It is noteworthy that the cross-attention baseline consistently underperforms across all tasks, with only a slight relative improvement on the HDMI cable plugging task.
+We hypothesize that this behaviour is attributable to the limited amount of task-specific training data.
+Unlike \method{}, cross-attention introduces additional trainable interactions between visual and tactile representations, which may require substantially more data to learn effective multimodal correspondences.

-Overall, these results indicate that FiLM conditioning results in more robust generalization and maintains sensitivity to contact dynamics under distribution shifts.
+Overall, these results indicate that FiLM conditioning yields more robust generalization and maintains sensitivity to contact dynamics under distribution shifts.
 In contrast, feature concatenation may be more susceptible to variations in contact geometry and exhibit lower sensitivity to contact dynamics, particularly in the 2mm clearance tasks.